 Last Updated on January 19, 2022 by Shaun Snapp

-- This article covers how likely this is to be true.
+- This article reviews how likely this is true.

 Our References for This Article

 See this link if you want to see our references for this article and other related Brightwork articles at this link.

 Africa keeps the worst statistics on literally any topic of anyplace in the world.
 There are routinely complete blanks for many African countries as they can’t be made to maintain statistics.

 South Africa is the only country in Africa that still has white influence.
 This means that it is most likely that while South Africa’s rapes are undoubtedly high, as other African countries have very little white influence, South Africa simply has the best-maintained statistics of any African country.
 The following table on the number of rapes by country will show undercounting in other African countries.

 |Saint Kitts and Nevis||28.6|

 First, all of the rape statistics reported by the countries are ridiculously low.
 Does anyone believe that such a low number of people are raped per 100,000 individuals in a given year in any of these countries?
 Let us take just South Africa.

 If the incidence of rape were accurate, this would mean that 100,000/96 people were raped in South Africa every year.
 Or one out of 1041 people was raped in a year.
 Just think for a second how many people that is and how many sexual interactions there are between 1041 people per year.
 There are examples of multiple people being raped in a single family in South Africa as the following quotation explains.